lsolbach/Baumeister/Baumeister/doc/Usage.md

 Actions:

 As action you can specify workflows (e.g. compile-workflow) or phases (e.g. compile).
-See config/module_defaults.clj for the default workflow definitions.
+See entry :default-workflows in config/default_settings.clj for the default workflow definitions.

 Module Configuration
 --------------------